thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 ## WebSocket API

-WebSockets are actively used by Thingsboard Web UI.
+WebSockets are actively used by ThingsBoard Web UI.
 WebSocket API duplicates REST API functionality and provides the ability to subscribe to device data changes.
 You can open a WebSocket connection to a telemetry service using the following URL

 ```shell